Last Updated on September 19, 2021 by Chef Mireille

 Not only will your kids learn about history, geography and different cultures, it might help the picky eaters to be a little less so.

-Some of you may know that I teach culinary classes in an after school program to kids.
-One thing I have noticed after several years of doing this is that when the kids have participated in cooking the food themselves, they are more willing to try new and different foods.
+One thing I noticed after several years of teaching culinary classes to kids is that when the kids have participated in cooking the food themselves, they are more willing to try new and different foods.

 Adapting Recipes